fin-officer/www/README.md

 These classes form the foundation of the CQRS pattern implementation in Python and allow separation of write operations from read operations, improving scalability and performance.

+## Data Models

+the data models for the "Functionality for Month and Annual Report for One Person Limited Companies":

+### 1. ReportData:

+- report_id: int (auto-generated unique report identifier)
+- company_name: str (name of the company)
+- report_type: str (type of report, e.g., monthly or annual)
+- report_year: int (year for the report)
+- report_month: int (month for the report)
+- income_statement: IncomeStatement (income statement data)
+- balance_sheet: BalanceSheet (balance sheet data)
+- cash_flow_statement: CashFlowStatement (cash flow statement data)
+- tax_report: TaxReport (tax report data)

+### 2. IncomeStatement:

+- revenue: float (total revenue in the report period)
+- expenses: float (total expenses in the report period)
+- net_income: float (net income calculated from revenue and expenses)

+### 3. BalanceSheet:

+- assets: float (total assets of the company)
+- liabilities: float (total liabilities of the company)
+- equity: float (total equity of the company)

+### 4. CashFlowStatement:

+- operating_cash_flow: float (cash flow from operating activities)
+- investing_cash_flow: float (cash flow from investing activities)
+- financing_cash_flow: float (cash flow from financing activities)
+- net_cash_flow: float (net cash flow calculated from all activities)

+### 5. TaxReport:

+- tax_expenses: float (total tax expenses for the company)
+- tax_liabilities: float (total tax liabilities for the company)
+- tax_paid: float (total tax paid by the company)

+Note: You can further customize and add more fields to these data models based on the specific requirements of your application.
+Additionally, you may consider defining relationships between data models if needed, such as a one-to-one relationship between ReportData and the other data models.